disizmj/node-farmer/README.md

 		command::: - to specify commands (example - command:::yum install httpd) arg::: and command::: can be in any order in .plow file but should be seperated by '\n' i.e., One arg::: per line, One command::: per line

+	See 'examples/seeds' in https://github.com/disizjay/node-farmer/tree/master/examples

 Step 3: Go to 'soils' directory, create a new directory and then create 'hosts' file with list of remote hostnames or IP addresses
 	Upon running deployment all the commands given in .plow files will be executed on all remote hosts in parallel Make sure to setup passwrordless SSH on the host running node-farmer to all the remote hosts

+	See 'examples/soils' in https://github.com/disizjay/node-farmer/tree/master/examples

-Step 4: You should be all set at this point.
+Step 4: You should be all set at this point
 	Read below usage instructions for execution syntax
 ```